awsdocs/aws-doc-sdk-examples/shellscript/bash-linux/README.rst

 ====================

 Examples are typically written as functions in shell script files that can be sourced from other files.
-Most are accompanied by a unit test script in the **tests** folder that you can run to validate that each example works.
+Most are accompanied by a unit test script in the **tests** directory that you can run to validate that each example works.
 The test scripts create the setup and teardown functions that create and destroy any prerequisite resources.
 We take care that all AWS resources that the example creates are also destroyed to avoid incurring any unwanted costs.
 When you're done with an example, we do recommend